O.L.V.Toren (Grote Kerk) Lange Geldersekade Dordrecht, Zuid-Holland, Netherlands LL: N 51.81419, E 4.65994

 Grote Kerk Langegeldersekade 2 NL-3311 CJ Dordrecht T: 6144660 E: (Webform)

 Friday 1200, Saturday 1430

-Traditional carillon of 67 bells Pitch of heaviest bell is E in the bass octave Transposition is down 3 semitone(s) Keyboard range: C D 63/ G -- There are two missing bass semitones The instrument was enlarged in 1999 with bells made by Eijsbouts Prior history: In 1969, the instrument was enlarged to 49 bells by the maker cited in Remarks above (1 bells were added in and/or remain from that work.)
+Traditional carillon of 67 bells Pitch of heaviest bell is E in the bass octave Transposition is down 3 semitone(s) Keyboard range: C D 63/ G C 29 There is one missing bass semitone The instrument was enlarged in 1999 with bells made by Eijsbouts Prior history: In 1969, the instrument was enlarged to 49 bells by the maker cited in Remarks above (1 bells were added in and/or remain from that work.)
 In 1965, the instrument was begun with 48 bells made by Eijsbouts In 1951, a complete instrument of 42 bells was installed with bells made by vanBergen (0 bells remain from that work.)
-Auxiliary mechanisms: E*S5 Tower details not available Year of latest technical information source is 2008
+Auxiliary mechanisms: E*S5 Tower details not available Year of latest technical information source is 2020

 Explanations of page format and keyboard range are available.